Bobby92262/Language-Identifier-Device/README.md

 ### Project Methodology
 - An Agile methodology and the Kipling methodology will be used for this project.
 - 2 week sprints for work with diary to be updated every sprint.

+### Side notes
+- OpenAI need 'FFmpeg' in the backgrpund to convert audio file types.